-This paper descibes jerasure, a library in C/C++ that supports erasure coding in storage applications.
+This paper describes version 1.2 of jerasure, a library in C/C++ that supports erasure coding in storage applications.
 In this paper, we describe both the techniques and algorithms, plus the interface to the code.
-Thus, this serves as a quasitutorial and a programmer's guide.
+Thus, this serves as a quasi-tutorial and a programmer's guide.